KUNALGHIMIRE/Rover-Rock-Classification/README.md

 \# Rover Rock Classification using Roboflow

-This project classifies rocks (Granite, Basalt, Sandstone,Marble,Quartzite,Limestone,Coal) using images captured by a rover.
+This project classifies rocks (Granite, Basalt, Sandstone,Marble,Quartzite,Limestone,Coal) using images captured by a rover along with detecting the environmental condition like pressure,temperature,uvdetection,rainfall detection,altitude through various sensors.

 The model is trained using Roboflow and can be used for real-time prediction.